USRSE/usrse.github.io/pages/ag/affinity-groups.md

 Neuroscience RSE (Neuro-RSE) is an affinity group for those working on research software in neuroscience.
 We meet to support each other and discuss common issues and concerns.

 Neuro-RSE is open to anyone who considers themselves a research software engineer and who works in the field of neuroscience, regardless of job title or domain.
-This includes grad students and postdocs, as well as those in permanent positions with "engineer" or "scientist" in their title.
+This includes grad students, postdocs, and professors, as well as those in permanent positions with "engineer" or "scientist" in their title.

 <hr>